epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 -  Perl version 5.8 or greater
 -  GNU make, version 3.81 or greater
--  C++ compiler (host operating system vendor’s compiler or GNU compiler)
+-  C++ compiler (host operating system vendor�s compiler or GNU compiler)

 If you will be building EPICS components for vxWorks targets you will